zerodel/sailfish-cir/readme.md

     In order to generate reference sequences of circular RNA transcripts, a database of your genomic annotation is needed.
 It is recommended to create the database file manually using the same filename with extension ".db" in the same directory.
 Since gffutils don't guess GTF file format, and GTF format was changed after GRCH37.75.
 It will be time-consuming when building the database using the same option for earlier gtf version.

-2. CIRI output file or BED-format file
+2. output file from circRNA identification tools

-    This script accepts CIRI outputs (CIRI v1.2) or BED-format file to specify the circular RNA transcripts, but not both format at the same time.
-We also provide a small utility to convert CIRI outputs to a BED-format file. usage as follows:
+    This script accepts BED-format file or output files of circRNA identification tools (CIRI, circRNA_finder, KNIFE are supported) to specify the circular RNA transcripts.

+    We also provide a small utility to convert those outputs to a BED-format file. usage as follows:
     ```
-    python path/to/your/sailfish_cir.py convert your/CIRI/output/file
+    python path/to/your/sailfish_cir.py convert_CIRI your/CIRI/output/file
+    python path/to/your/sailfish_cir.py convert_KNIFE your/KNIFE/output/folder
     ```

-    This will create a .bed file and a .mapping file (a tab-delimited file contains circular RNA name and its host gene in each line) in the same folder.
+    For CIRI, this will create a .bed file and a .mapping file (a tab-delimited file contains circular RNA name and its host gene in each line) in the same folder.
+    For KNIFE, this will create a "summarized_knife_junction.bed" under your KNIFE output folder. circRNA_finder output is actually BED-format.

+    If you want to quantify circRNA from multiple circRNA detection results, convert those output files into BED format and merge them into a single .bed file, then use "--bed" option.

 ## ChangeLog ##